Baby-Bitcoin/butterfly/README.md

 # butterfly.js

-The smallest in-memory Node.js DB software in the world.
+The smallest in-memory Node.js database software in the world.

 ## Features